aadcg/lisp-unit2/README.md

 * `tags`: a list of symbols used to organize tests into groups (not hierarchical)

+#### Undefining Tests

+Because lisp-unit2 keeps a database of tests and functions, removing a tests is not as simple as deleteing the test from from your file.
+Instead a function `uninstall-test` and a macro `undefine-test` allow you to remove all the runtime components of a test from lisp-unit2.  `Uninstall-test` accepts the test's symbolic name.
+`Undefine-test` is a macro whose form mimics define-test, so that you can simply add the two characters and compile the form to remove the test.
+This also gives you the ability to easily leave tests in your test file that are inactive currently.

 #### Running Tests

 The primary entry point for running tests is